gruelingpine185/p2r/README.md

 4. Don't forget to terminate NodeJS

 After viewing the website, go back to the terminal and press `Ctrl-C` to stop the server.

+## Screenshots

+As development continues, feel free to check the `screenshots/` directory for fullpage screenshots.
+This is alternative to dealing with NodeJS if it isn't already set up.
+I'll make an effort to keep them up to date.